core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 When providing 2.05 (Content) responses to a GET or FETCH group request from an aggregated cache entry, the proxy can include one Group-ETag Option, specifying the current entity-tag value associated to that cache entry.
 Each of such responses MUST NOT include more than one Group-ETag Option.

-If the proxy supports this form of response revalidation, it MUST update the current entity-tag value associated to an aggregated cache entry, every time a response is added to the that cache entry or replaces an already included response.
+If the proxy supports this form of response revalidation, it MUST update the current entity-tag value associated to an aggregated cache entry, every time a response is added to that cache entry or replaces an already included response.

-When sending a GET or FETCH group request to the proxy, as asking to forward it to a CoAP group, the client can include one or more Group-ETag Option.
+When sending a GET or FETCH group request to the proxy, to be forwarded to a CoAP group, the client can include one or more Group-ETag Option(s).
 Each option specifies one entity-tag value, as applicable to the aggregated cache entry for that group request.

-In case the group request hits an aggregated cache entry and its current entity-tag value matches with one of the entity-tag value specified in the Group-ETag option(s), then the proxy replies with a single 2.03 (Valid) response.
+In case the group request hits an aggregated cache entry and its current entity-tag value matches with one of the entity-tag value(s) specified in the Group-ETag option(s), then the proxy replies with a single 2.03 (Valid) response.
 This response has no payload and MUST include one Group-ETag Option, specifying the current entity-tag value of the aggregated cache entry.

 That is, the 2.03 (Valid) response from the proxy indicates that the stored responses idenfied by the entity-tag given in the response's Group-ETag Option can be reused, after updating each of them as described in Section 5.9.1.3 of {{RFC7252}}.
-In effect, the client can determine if any of the stored set of representations from the aggregated cache entry at the proxy is current, without needing to transfer them again.
+In effect, the client can determine if any of the stored set of representations from the aggregated cache entry at the proxy is current, without needing to transfer any of them again.

-Note that, if a client triggers the forwarding of a group request (i.e., there is no hit of an aggregated cache entry), this will result in a new aggregated cache entry created at the proxy.
+Note that, if a client triggers the proxy to perform forwarding of a group request (i.e., there is no hit of an aggregated cache entry), this will result in a new aggregated cache entry created at the proxy.
 Then, the client cannot obtain an entity-tag value through a Group-ETag Option in any of the responses forwarded back by the proxy.

-In fact, the proxy will have an assigned entity-tag value to provide only after forwarding all responses back to that client, after the new aggregated cache entry is eventually created.
-However, when following group requests from the same client or different clients are served from the aggregated cache entry, the returned responses can instead include a Group-ETag Option, specifying the current entity-tag for the aggregated cache entry.
+In fact, the proxy will only have an assigned entity-tag value to provide after all responses have been forwarded back to that client, which is the moment that the new aggregated cache entry is eventually created.
+However, when follow-up group requests from the same client or different clients are served from this aggregated cache entry, the proxy can include a Group-ETag Option in each returned response, specifying the current entity-tag for the aggregated cache entry.

 ## Congestion Control ## {#sec-congestion}
 CoAP group requests may result in a multitude of responses from different nodes, potentially causing congestion.
 Therefore, both the sending of IP multicast requests and the sending of the unicast CoAP responses to these multicast requests should be conservatively controlled.